Quickstart#

 Model selection

-By default, AutoEmulate will use of all the listed emulator models, but you can also specify a subset to use if you already know which kinds of models are suitable for your data.
+By default, AutoEmulate will fit all the above listed emulator models, but you can also specify a subset or additional models to use if you already know which kinds of models are most suitable for your data.

 Specify models used by AutoEmulate with the models argument, for example: